fpr0001/nasa_images_android_app/README.md

 In your Android device, under configuration -> Developer Options -> Set 'Window animation scale', 'Transition animation scale', and 'Animator duration scale' to 1x;

 * To run the app:
-  * Connect an Android device with that is debug enabled and runs Android API level 28 or greater (or run an emulator with same configuration);
+  * Connect an Android device that is debug enabled and runs Android API level 28 or greater (or run an emulator with same configuration);
   * In the Android Studio, select configuration "app" and tap on the green play button;

 * Install the APK;